ianbeard0159/RPG_Project/README.md

 Class project for ISIT 320

 # Database Update
 I realized that the names for characters, enemys, modifiers, and supports should be unique.
-I'll update the database initializer with the next push, but if you've already made the database, please run these querys on the database:
+The code has been updated (as of 11/19/2021 at 6:00pm), but If you initialized the database before then, please run these querys on the database:

 ALTER TABLE characters ADD UNIQUE (char_name);
 ALTER TABLE enemys ADD UNIQUE (enemy_name);